Trovemaster/TROVE/docs/source/frames.rst

 There several exact, curvilinear KEO forms are available in TROVE for quasi-linear triatomic molecules, XY\ :sub:`2` and XYZ.
 These KEOs are implemented in TROVE analytically, together with the corresponding matrix elements with the singularity resolution.
 These forms require a ``kinetic`` block in input with a reference to the specific frame.
 This is the difference with the linearised KEOs which use a general TROVE approach applicable for arbitrary molecules, except the linear ones.
 Exact KEO frames require that the ``COORDS`` card is set to ``LOCAL`` (aka ``CURVILINEAR``), which stands for the curvilinear coordinates.

 The associated kinetic expansion order ``KinOrder`` must be set to 2 in the following exact KEO.
-Here the expansion plays a formal role as this KEO i represented as a formal expansion of the 2nd order in terms of two stretches around the non-rigid reference configuration along the :math:`\rho` coordinate.
+Here the expansion plays a formal role as this KEO i represented as a formal expansion of the 2nd order in terms of two stretches around the non-rigid reference configuration along the :math:`\rho` coordinate (see the ``rational`` expansion type in the basis set in the stretching subgroup 1).
 Each KEO presented case is constructed to be used with the specific basis set configuration and usually also for a specific frame.
 These must be always used together.

 ``KINETIC_XY2_EKE_BISECT``